 6. Update iPhone using iTunes

-If all methods don’t fix “unable to verify update” error when installing iOS 11, you can update your iPhone using iTunes.
+If you still see the “unable to verify update” message, you can update your iPhone using iTunes.
 Just follow the below steps.

 - Step 1.
 Open iTunes and connect your device to computer